friedger/info_tokens/docs/btc-alpha.md

 ## Deposit TFT

+Alternatively to buying TFT as documented above in [Buy TFT](#buy-tft), you can also deposit TFT from any other TFT wallet, for instance from your ThreeFold app wallet.

+Here are the steps:

 1. From the navigation menu under your profile name, again go to the **Finance** section:
 ![Finance](img/btc-alpha-finance-section.png "Finance Screen")